 MAINE COON TEMPERAMENT & PERSONALITY

 The Maine Coon is a large and sociable cat reputed for its gentle personality, hence its nickname "the gentle giant."
 They are known for being loyal to their family and cautious around strangers, independent and not clingy.
-The Maine Coon is generally not known for being a "lap cat" but their gentle disposition makes the breed relaxed around dogs, other cats, and children.
+The Maine Coon is a very loving & affectionate breed, and their gentle disposition makes them relaxed around dogs, other cats, and children.
 They are playful throughout their lives, with males tending to be more clownish and females generally possessing more dignity, and both are equally affectionate.

 They love water, and will play with the water in their drinking bowl - be prepared for puddles on the floor!
 Some will just splash about in it a bit, but others will "dig" it all out of the bowl, splashing it everywhere.